 35D.
-What are the procedural requirements of the MOA for a local government to authorize the expenditure of opioid settlement funds in the special revenue fund?
+What are the procedural requirements in the MOA for a local government to authorize the expenditure of opioid settlement funds in the special revenue fund?

-In order to comply with the procedural requirements of the MOA for a local government to authorize the expenditure of opioid settlement funds in the special revenue fund, a local government's governing board must adopt a resolution that provides the specific details required by Section E.6 of the MOA.
-Pursuant to Section E.6 of the MOA, this separate resolution must:
+In order to comply with the procedural requirements in the MOA for a local government to authorize the expenditure of opioid settlement funds in the special revenue fund, a local government's governing board must adopt a resolution that provides the specific details required by Section E.6 of the MOA.
+Pursuant to that section of the MOA, the resolution must:

-- (i) indicate that it is an authorization for expenditure of opioid settlement funds; and - (ii) state the specific strategy or strategies the county or municipality intents to fund pursuant to Option A or Option B, using the item letter and/or number in MOA Exhibit A or Exhibit B to identify each funded strategy; and - (iii) state the amount dedicated to each strategy for a specific period of time.
+- (i) indicate that it is an authorization for expenditure of opioid settlement funds; and - (ii) state the specific strategy or strategies the county or municipality intends to fund pursuant to Option A or Option B, using the item letter and/or number in MOA Exhibit A or Exhibit B to identify each funded strategy; and - (iii) state the amount dedicated to each strategy for a specific period of time.